lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 _Facing south-west at E.Tolfalas in the Bay of Belfalas.
 The Great River and Anduin Valley are behind the camera view._

 _First established as a minor fort, the island of Tolfalas has thrived as a second home for the elite and adventurous among the Númenóreans.
 Now it's a merchant haven with new inhabitants arriving each week.
 Mainly a mix of kin to military, merchants and influential.
 Most arrive eager to make trophies of the beasts of Harad.
-Others look to the vast open hills of Anduin Valley as remarkably unstifling compared to Númenór.
+Others look to the vast open hills of the valley as remarkably unstifling compared to Númenór.
 The ones that stay usually cater to the adventurous or exchange of trade goods._

 ![east_tolfalas_1](ultra/east_tolfalas_1.jpg)